mikalziane/JKendrickMZ/README.md

 Apache's implementation of RK4 is used: org.apache.commons.math3.ode.nonstiff.RungeKuttaIntegrator

-To add Appache commons to an Eclipse project:
+To add Apache commons to an Eclipse project:
 >https://docs.blackberry.com/en/development-tools/blackberry-web-services-for-blackberry-uem/12_10/java-development-guide/bma1439578367525/bma1439578368853

 To use RungeKuttaIntegrator and other solvers from Apache Commons: